Nicola Sturgeon: Publication of memoir

-Public image
+Public image and legacy

 At the beginning of Sturgeon's political career, she was often regarded as a "nippy sweetie", Scottish slang for the "sharp-tongued and strong-minded".
 The term was used to describe Sturgeon's "fierce" attitude.
+Conversely, newspapers ideologically opposed to the SNP, such as the Daily Express, The Scottish Sun, and The Spectator have repeatedly and derogatorily compared Sturgeon to "Wee Jimmy Krankie", a character from Scottish comedy duo the Krankies.

-Sturgeon was elected leader of the SNP at a time the party enjoyed a surge in membership.
+Sturgeon was elected leader of the SNP at a time in which the party enjoyed a surge in membership.
 In 2015, Sturgeon was described in a Daily Mail headline as the "most dangerous woman in Britain".
-It followed her party's unprecedented landslide victory in the 2015 general election, which questioned the future of the union.
+It followed her party's unprecedented gains in the 2015 general election, which questioned the future of the union.